webstackdev/import-sort-style-jsxpragma/README.md

 // This comment won't move with the import
 ```

-For copyright headers and compiler pragmas like `@flow` that are not in a comment block, a blank line should be added after the comment.
+For copyright headers and compiler pragmas like `@flow` that are not in a comment block, a blank line should
+be added after the comment with the exception of `jsx` compiler directives (to avoid ESLint `unused-import`
+errors if you are using that rule).

 ```js
 // @flow